Bi-Objective Lexicographic Optimization in Markov Decision Processes with Related Objectives: Introduction

-then $\sigma \in \Sigma_f$.
-Intuitively, this can be read as $g$ being related to or biased towards $f$ when $\Sigma_f \subset \overline{\Sigma_f}$.
-When $\Sigma_f = \overline{\Sigma_f}$, this can be seen as a formalization of the \emph{shielding}~\cite{DBLP:conf/aaai/AlshiekhBEKNT18} framework and similar works~\cite{DBLP:conf/aaai/Chatterjee0PRZ17}, where one computes an exact representation of the set of all optimal strategies for the first objective then solves for the second objective within that space.
-It is worth noting that under the assumptions mentioned above, this technique can be implemented easily using off-the-shelf tools that are capable of both optimizing $g$ and obtain $\overline{\Sigma_f}$ separately.
+Note that, the solution to the second problem is related to the \emph{shielding}~\cite{DBLP:conf/aaai/AlshiekhBEKNT18} framework and similar works~\cite{DBLP:conf/aaai/Chatterjee0PRZ17,DBLP:conf/tacas/Junges0DTK16}, where one computes an exact representation of the set of all optimal strategies for the first objective and then solves for the second objective within that space.
+However, as remarked earlier, it is unclear how to get an exact representation of $\Sigma_f$ in the first problem.